-Do not use your mouth for pipetting.
+- Do not taste chemicals or use your mouth for pipetting.

-Never carry out hazardous work alone.
+- Never carry out hazardous work alone.
 The person in charge in the laboratory, in consultation with the safety representative, decides what constitutes a risk.

-Specific regulations for disposal of hazardous waste have been established for Lund University.
+- Specific regulations for disposal of hazardous waste have been established for Lund University.
 Please note that vessels and packaging that have contained chemicals must be cleaned prior to disposal as normal waste.

-Prior to carrying out experiments, find out how any waste products should be dealt with.
+- Prior to carrying out experiments, find out how any waste products should be dealt with.

-Sinks, even in fume hoods, must always be kept free of waste.
+- Sinks, even in fume hoods, must always be kept free of waste.

-The risk of electricity- and water interruptions must be considered.
+- The risk of electricity- and water interruptions must be considered.

-Warning signs must always be placed on equipment, which may constitute a specific risk.
+- Warning signs must always be placed on equipment, which may constitute a specific risk.

 Find out where the evacuation plan, alarm buttons and fire extinguishing equipment are located, and study carefully the evacuation route and assembly points.
 Also determine alternative evacuation routes.